 From my experience, I know that there are three main parts that can cause the problem of your circular saw stopping while working.
 These three reasons are;

-- The saw blade
+- The saw blade (click here to jump to these problems)

-- The action you perform as an operator.
+- The action you perform as an operator. (click here to jump to these problems)

 A new saw blade will always cut well, at least that is the intention if you choose a good and high-quality saw blade.
 The older the saw blade gets, the more deviations can occur that can cause problems.